 Advantages of Online Learning vs. On-Campus

-- 18% of students in 2020 indicated completing financial aid and determining how to pay for online college was the biggest challenge of signing up for online college.
+- 24% of students in 2024 indicated that completing financial aid forms was the biggest challenge of enrolling in an online college.

-- 42% of students surveyed in 2020 indicated staying motivated as a major problem in online classes.
+- 42% of students surveyed in 2020 indicated staying motivated was a major problem in online classes.

 Online Instruction | In-Person Instruction |